What happens when you don’t have a solid sales enablement strategy?

 Improved alignment with marketing

-It’s a given that sales reps become more successful when they can give prospects the most relevant information at the most relevant point in their journey.
+It’s a given that sales reps become more successful when they can give prospects the most relevant information at the right time in their journey.

-For instance, when sales reps work with your wider marketing team, they can glean a more comprehensive understanding of the buyer’s journey — not to mention, they’ll be equipped with crucial marketing materials that they can use to close deals.
+For instance, when sales reps work with your marketing team, they can glean a more comprehensive understanding of the buyer’s journey, and they’ll be equipped with crucial marketing materials that they can use to close deals.

 This can aid and improve sales pitches.